betterscientificsoftware/bssw.io/Articles/Blog/2023-11-27-julia-bugs.md

 ### Our Approach

-We study 742 bugs in total by applying qualitative analysis.
+We studied 742 bugs via qualitative analysis.
 Using our qualitative analysis, we derive bug categories and bug symptoms for Julia programs.
-We also survey 52 practitioners who have contributed to open source Julia programs for further insights.
+We also surveyed 52 practitioners who have contributed to open source Julia programs for further insights.
 Datasets used in our paper are publicly available [online](https://figshare.com/s/35d775572bb840ebd392).

 ### Major Findings